I cannot even explain how much I hated Cliff bars by the time I got to Muir Ranch.

 Get bear canister

 Pull out body wipes.
 Use one to wash face, hands, underarms, private parts.
-Place in Ziploc trash bag Put on sunscreen and bug spray Pull out snacks for the day.
+Place in Ziploc trash bag

 Put a few Gu and Patagonia bars in front belt pockets of backpack